About the Lodge

 Is it kid friendly?

 - YES! it’s also the perfect place to learn how to fish, how to hook your own billfish, and even catch your first billifsh on the fly.
 Our Crew are well versed in teaching children how to hook their own fish, and at times children are even better learners as they don’t have any bad habits yet!
 With the abundance of billfish in our waters it makes for a great training ground from the novice angler to the elite angler.
 If you make a mistake, no worries, there will be another billfish in the spread once again!
+Children 12 Years of age and under fish for free!
+Please inquire for more information with our Miami Reservations Office.

 What is check-in/out times?